 Let’s face it.

-It’s not always easy to go to the course and play a round of golf whenever you like.
+It’s not always easy to go to the course and play or head to the driving range whenever you like.

 Work, family and money, among other reasons, can all affect the amount of time you can spend hitting the links.